luismarques/qemu/docs/opentitan/gpio.md

 # OpenTitan GPIO

+## Foreword

+There are two variations of the GPIO device: one for EarlGrey, one for Darjeeling variants.

+In the following document, `OTMACHINE` should be defined as `eg` for EarlGrey machine or as `dj` for Darjeeling one.

 ## Initial configuration

 It is possible to configure initial values of the GPIO input pins:

 OpenTitan GPIO driver accept a global option:

-- `ot-gpio.in` that defines the input values of the GPIO port as a 32-bit value
+- `ot-gpio-$OTMACHINE.in` that defines the input values of the GPIO port as a 32-bit value

 ### Example